Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/littleX/tutorial.md

 Now Lets create required edges for LittleX

 === "Guide"
       Edges define the relationships between nodes.
-Here are the nodes we need to create:
+Here are the edges we need to create:

       - **Follows Edge**
         * Represents the relationship between users who follow each other.